 A person's health is directly affected by the quality of their home.
-Several factors still disproportionately affect those experiencing social or economic disadvantage, including homelessness, fuel poverty, unaffordable housing, and lack of safety and green spaces.51
+Several factors still disproportionately affect those experiencing social or economic disadvantage, including homelessness, fuel poverty, unaffordable housing, and lack of safety and green spaces.

-House prices in Monmouthshire are 8.23 times the average earnings, compared with 5.88 for the Wales average making it very difficult for young people, particularly, to live and work locally, leading many to move out of the county.52
+House prices in Monmouthshire are 8.23 times the average earnings, compared with 5.88 for the Wales average making it very difficult for young people, particularly, to live and work locally, leading many to move out of the county.

-Studies suggest that the rental properties available reduced by almost 50% between 2010-19 and the private rental market is highly unlikely to be a viable option for those in receipt of Local Housing Allowance contributing to people leaving the county.53 There are approximately 5,700 units of affordable housing across Monmouthshire.54 The waiting list stands at more than 3,500 households, of which 2,400 have a recognised need.55
+Studies suggest that the rental properties available reduced by almost 50% between 2010-19 and the private rental market is highly unlikely to be a viable option for those in receipt of Local Housing Allowance contributing to people leaving the county.
+There are approximately 5,700 units of affordable housing across Monmouthshire.
+The waiting list stands at more than 3,500 households, of which 2,400 have a recognised need.

-In the immediate future, it has been estimated that 468 additional affordable homes will be needed each year up until 2025.56 Factors affect the delivery of additional affordable housing in

-Monmouthshire include: the high levels of phosphates in the River Wye and River Usk, which mean that any new developments in those areas must demonstrate that the levels will be neutral or will improve as a result of the development; high land values and increased costs of building materials are affecting viability and deliverability and The National Development Framework which will restrict housing development, including affordable homes, in Monmouthshire as it seeks to concentrate new development in Newport, Cardiff and the valleys.57
+In the immediate future, it has been estimated that 468 additional affordable homes will be needed each year up until 2025.
+Factors affecting the delivery of additional affordable housing in Monmouthshire include the high levels of phosphates in the River Wye and River Usk, which mean that any new developments in those areas must demonstrate that the levels will be neutral or will improve as a result of the development.
+Also, high land values and increased costs of building materials are affecting viability and deliverability.
+The Welsh Government Planning Division is currently objecting to Monmouthshire's growth proposals, arguing that growth should be directed to Cardiff, Newport and the Valleys.

-Additional affordable housing is needed in rural areas to enable people to remain in their local communities, particularly younger households and first-time buyers who are often priced out of the open market.58 One in ten households in the county are in fuel poverty; this is below the Wales average of 12%, but high considering the county's overall affluence.59
+Additional affordable housing is needed in rural areas to enable people to remain in their local communities, particularly younger households and first-time buyers who are often priced out of the open market.
+One in ten households in the county are in fuel poverty; this is below the Wales average of 12%, but high considering the county's overall affluence.
+The risk of young people being unable to live and work locally, and the need for more affordable housing, were raised throughout the engagement responses.